TRIQS/triqs_0.x/doc/developer_manual/mctools/intro.rst

 =====================

-The TRIQS library has a class called ``mc_generic`` which allows you to write Monte Carlo algorithm in a simple framework.
+The TRIQS library has a class called ``mc_generic`` which allows you to write Monte Carlo algorithms in a simple framework.
 The class takes care of the basic mechanics which is common to any Monte Carlo method so that you can focus on the implementation details of your specific algorithm.